Headless CMS: The Future of Modern Web Development

 1. Performance

 The JAMstack (JavaScript, APIs, Markup) architecture is the natural companion of headless CMS.
-Content is transformed into static HTML at build time and served from a CDN.
+Content gets transformed into static HTML at build time and served from a CDN.
 The result:

-• Lighthouse scores: consistently 95-100 in the performance category
+• Lighthouse: consistently 95–100 in the performance category

-• According to Cloudflare, every 100 ms improvement can increase conversions by up to 7%
+• According to Cloudflare, every 100 ms improvement can lift conversions by up to 7%

-No PHP processing, no database queries on every page load - the CDN simply returns pre-generated HTML.
+No PHP processing, no database queries on every request — the CDN returns pre-generated HTML.

 2. Security